Welcome to Anchor Bay Campground

 We have 27 overnight camping spots (4 in the redwoods and 23 at or on the beach) and 40 owned spots (See Map).
 Each camp spot has a water hook up, picnic table and fire pit.
 For those sites with electricity or sewer dump, please refer to our Rate Sheet On our rate sheet we have also included information as to the largest size rig allowed in each spot.
 Our restrooms have showers (coin-op), flush toilets, hot water, and electrical outlets.
 Our campground also has a septic dump station, recreation area with sink and picnic tables.
 Often times you will visit our fish cleaning house, and see some of the local catch of the day being processed!
 We sell ice, bait, firewood and apparel.
 For reservations, please visit our Reservation page.

 On the bluff top above the beach, connected by a short trail from the campground, the little resort village of Anchor Bay provides most of our camper’s needs.
-The Anchor Bay Store is an organic based grocery store, The Blue Canoe is a locals favorite for coffee and ice cream, and restaurants include both a Thai restaurant and a Mexican restaurant.
+The Anchor Bay Store is an organic based grocery store, White Cap is a locals favorite for coffee and pastries, and restaurants include both a Thai restaurant and a Mexican restaurant.
 There is a coin op laundry mat, yoga studio, hair salon, and a massage therapist.